 Prepare sides and desserts and pre-season your turkey.

 Hopefully you can set aside a few hours to settle into the kitchen and enjoy the cooking and baking process.
-Turkeys should be pre-seasoned at least a day in advance, whether you brine your turkey or prefer a rub.
-Read our handy online guide, “How to Cook Your Turkey.”
+Whether you brine your turkey or prefer a rub, turkeys should be pre-seasoned at least a day in advance.
+Read our handy online guide, “How to Cook Your Turkey and Make a Killer Gravy.”
 If you use a rub, we suggest seasoning both inside the cavity and under the skin.
-For everything you need to know about how to prepare your turkey, grab a Turkey Guide at the deli counter.

 Roast the turkey and cook (or reheat) the rest of your meal.